 How to become licensed as a non-resident Surplus Lines Producer

-- File an Electronic Non-Resident Licensing (ERL) application, through the National Insurance Producer Registry (NIPR) website.
+- File an Electronic Non-Resident Licensing (ERL) application through the National Insurance Producer Registry (NIPR) website.
 The application/license fee is $110.00 plus a $6.18 transaction fee.
-An application is good for six months from entry into our database.
-For questions relating to electronic application submission, contact NIPR Customer Service at 855-674-6477.
+An application is good for six months from the date it was entered into the Department of Insurance and Financial Regulation (DIFS) database.
+For questions regarding the actual electronic application submission, contact NIPR Customer Service at 855-674-6477.

 - Any “yes” answer to a background question will need to have supporting documentation uploaded to the NIPR Attachments Warehouse.